myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 <p align="center"><img src="https://github.com/myduino/Hibiscus-Sense-Arduino/raw/main/references/arduino-ide-com-board.png" width="800"></a></p>

-Hibiscus Sense, shipped with default program to check the sensors and list available Wi-Fi networks at your place.
+Hibiscus Sense board, shipped with default program to check the sensors and list of available Wi-Fi networks at your place.
 Let's continue to test it!

-7. Click the *magnifying glass* icon at the right side of the Arduino IDE to open the *Serial Monitor*.
+7. Click the **`magnifying glass`** icon at the right side of the Arduino IDE to open the *Serial Monitor*.
 8. Set the Baud Rate to `115200`.
-9. Click the `IO0` button on Hibiscus Sense.
-You will see the result of the sensor and Wi-Fi checking on the Serial Monitor.
+9. On the Hibiscus Sense board, click the **`IO0`** button.
+You will see the result of the sensor and Wi-Fi checking on the Serial Monitor, like on the image below.

 <p align="center"><img src="https://github.com/myduino/Hibiscus-Sense-Arduino/raw/main/references/hibiscus-first-time-monitor.png" width="800"></a></p>